01252 810 777

 What is Energy Efficient Glass?

 Due to the importance placed on the damage to the environment in recent years, as part of the Kyoto agreement, the Government has committed to reduce the amount of greenhouse gases the UK produces.
 One way has been through stricter Building Regulations concerning energy efficiency.
+New regulations will soon be in force where the whole window will have an energy rated certificate.

 By far one of the most influential effects of this will be the glass areas; with new advanced technology this makes way for a complete new Hybrid double glazed sealed unit.